Pool & Hot Tub FAQs

 Q: How can I choose the best pool builder in my area?

-A: Find a Professional locator to be connected to builders in your area.
-We also suggest asking friends and colleagues who have pools and take the time to go visit.
-Look for builders who are certified professionals that can provide you with strong recommendations.
+A: Use our professional locator to be connected to builders in your area.
+We also suggest asking friends and colleagues who have pools.
+Look for builders who are certified professionals who can provide you with strong recommendations.

-Q: If I want a pool by summer 2021, when should I begin inquiring with local builders?
+Q: If I want a pool by summer, when should I begin inquiring with local builders?

 A: The demand for inground pools is higher than ever before.
-Timing will vary but be aware that it could take six to 12 months to have your pool installed.
+Timing will vary but be aware that it could take six to 12 months to have your pool installed, as many things like the availability of supplies can affect when your pool will be ready.
+Your builder will be able to provide you with the best timeline to help you plan ahead.
 Reach out to a professional in your area for more information and to get your name on a waiting list today.

 Q: Does my location impact the time it will take to have a pool installed in my backyard?